-Information received since the Federal Open Market Committee met in April suggests that the economy has been expanding moderately this year.
-However, growth in employment has slowed in recent months, and the unemployment rate remains elevated.
+Information received since the Federal Open Market Committee met in June suggests that economic activity decelerated somewhat over the first half of this year.
+Growth in employment has been slow in recent months, and the unemployment rate remains elevated.
 Business fixed investment has continued to advance.
-Household spending appears to be rising at a somewhat slower pace than earlier in the year.
-Despite some signs of improvement, the housing sector remains depressed.
-Inflation has declined, mainly reflecting lower prices of crude oil and gasoline, and longer-term inflation expectations have remained stable.
+Household spending has been rising at a somewhat slower pace than earlier in the year.
+Despite some further signs of improvement, the housing sector remains depressed.
+Inflation has declined since earlier this year, mainly reflecting lower prices of crude oil and gasoline, and longer-term inflation expectations have remained stable.